 If you’re planning an RV road trip through Zion National Park, one of the most important things to figure out early is whether your rig is allowed through Zion’s tunnels—especially the Zion-Mount Carmel Tunnel.
+Being aware of RV length restrictions and planning in advance to reserve a suitable site is essential, as popular national parks fill up quickly.
 With strict size regulations and time-specific access, this is one part of the trip you don’t want to leave to chance.
+The majority of national park campsites have specific size limits for RVs, so knowing the details of these restrictions is crucial for a smooth trip.

 Let’s break down the rules so you can hit the road fully prepared.